Grace Millane murder trial: Accused on CCTV cameras moving body, buying shovel

 12.35pm

-Later on the Sunday afternoon the accused went on another date - this time meeting a woman at the Revelry bar in Ponsonby.
+Later on the Sunday afternoon on December 2, the accused goes on another date - this time meeting a woman at the Revelry bar in Ponsonby.

 He leaves the bar at 5.25pm, having spent and hour and a half there.